 Where to see Highland cows, icons of Scotland.
+That’s pretty easy.
+Highland cattle are fairly widespread and here are a few suggestions about where you can see them, as well as some background information you’ll enjoy.
 Often called hairy coos, their heritage stretches back to the days of the clans.
-Highland cattle are fairly widespread and here are a few suggestions about where you can see them, as well as some background information you'll enjoy.

 There are many icons of Scotland.
 Thistle, bagpipes, tartan, shortbread and so on.
 And the Highland cow.
 Yes, nothing says Scotland like this hirsute bovine.
 (Thought I’d get the synonym out of the way early on.)